hallowslab/pymap/README.md

 * CELERY_RESULT_BACKEND=redis://localhost:6379/0 # The URL that will save the temporary results of the task <b>*can be set in config/optional</b>

 ### Optional AND|OR Docker
-* SECRET_KEY="" # This should not be stored as an environment variable and instead be defined in a .secret file in the /src directory, it can be defined in .env with docker since it does not register it in the container's environment, it creates the .secret file
+* SECRET_KEY="" # This should not be stored as an environment variable and instead be defined in a .secret file in the project root directory Pymap/.secret
 * PYMAP_LOGDIR=/var/log/pymap # Directory for the application's log files <b>*can be set in config/optional</b>
 * POSTGRES_USER=USER # The user that is created in the postgres image and defined pgsecret and pgconf files, for barebones you need to create the specific files and define the postgres variables there
 * POSTGRES_PASSWORD=PASS # Password for the user mentioned above